 A walk about Paris will provide lessons in history, beauty, and in the point of Life.

 There really is something magical about this city that reminds you to see the beauty in life.
 We learned to enjoy strolling around for hours allowing the city to tempt us with her beautiful alleyways, historic museums, corner cafes and whimsical parks.

-Verona’s Favorite Memory in Paris:
+Verona’s Favorite Memory: